Kevin-Robertson/Tater/README.md

 Potato - https://github.com/foxglovesec/Potato

 # Notes
-This version has been successful for me on Windows 7, Windows 10, and Windows Server 2012 R2.
-I will hopefully be able to test it on the remaining Windows versions soon.
+This version has been successful for me on Windows 7, Windows 8.1, Windows 10, and Windows Server 2012 R2.
+I will hopefully be able to test it on Windows Server 2008 soon.
 Feel free to open issues here or reach out on Twitter @kevin_robertson with successes or failures for the remaining OS versions.

 # Usage
 To import with Import-Module: